learn-karan/Hello-World-/README.md

 ## Practising Git commands
 Starting to learn Git
 # Just frustated
-Expeting a good experience at Git and something worth learning.
+Created a new branch using git command checkout Expeting a good experience at Git and something worth learning.
 ## A junior heading *this* **text**